 Presents important aspects of LGBTQ life in the second half of the twentieth century and beyond.
-Includes historical records of political and social organizations as well as publications by and for lesbians and gays and extensive coverage of governmental responses to the AIDS crisis, personal interviews and correspondence, and gay and lesbian newspapers.
+Includes historical records of political and social organizations as well as publications by and for lesbians and gays, periodicals, newsletters, manuscripts, government records, organizational papers, correspondence.
+Includes coverage of governmental responses to the AIDS crisis and personal interviews and correspondence.

 Multidisciplinary, full-text database that brings together relevant content from mainstream periodicals, "gray" literature, and the alternative press -- with a focus on the critical issues and events that influence women's lives in more than 190 countries.

 It includes English-language titles from East and West Africa, Asia, and South and Central America, the Caribbean, North America and Europe.

 Full-text database that focuses on the impact of gender across a broad spectrum of subject areas.
 Publications include scholarly journals, magazines, newspapers, newsletters, regional publications, books, booklets and pamphlets, conference proceedings, and government, NGO, and special reports.

 Publications include scholarly journals, magazines, newspapers, newsletters, regional publications, books, booklets and pamphlets, conference proceedings, and government, NGO, and special reports.

 Monographs, journals, and pamphlets reflecting the evolution of a feminist consciousness and women's rights up through the mid-twentieth century.
 Coverage: 1543-1945.

 Provides easy access to primary sources otherwise available only in a few rare book rooms.
 Materials span four centuries and 15 languages.
 Page images reproduce original printed works covering women, history, social conditions and feminism.

 Online archive of published and manuscript primary sources focusing on women's international activism since the mid-nineteenth century.